 How long should I wait between taking antibiotics and probiotics?

-A good general rule is to separate them by at least 2 hours.
-This gives the probiotic a better chance of surviving instead of being immediately damaged by the antibiotic.
+A good general rule is to leave a couple of hours between them.
+That gives the probiotic organisms a better chance of surviving instead of meeting the antibiotic at full strength.

 What if I accidentally took my probiotic and antibiotic together?

-Usually, nothing dangerous happens, but that probiotic dose may be less effective.
-Just go back to spacing future doses at least 2 hours apart and continue your antibiotic as prescribed.
+Nothing dangerous happens.
+That one probiotic dose may simply be less effective.
+Go back to spacing future doses a couple of hours apart and keep taking your antibiotic as prescribed.

-Are there alternatives if I do not want to take a probiotic supplement?
+Are there alternatives if I do not want a probiotic supplement?

-Some people choose fermented foods such as yogurt, kefir, or kimchi, but bacterial foods may still be affected if eaten at the same time as antibiotics.
-Another option is asking your clinician whether a yeast probiotic like Saccharomyces boulardii is appropriate for you.
+Some people choose fermented foods such as yogurt, kefir, or kimchi, but those carry live bacteria too, so the same spacing applies.
+Another option is asking your clinician whether a yeast probiotic such as Saccharomyces boulardii is appropriate, since it is not directly killed by antibacterial antibiotics.

-The main risk is losing the probiotic’s benefit, especially in people trying to prevent antibiotic-associated diarrhea.
-People who are immunocompromised or critically ill should be especially cautious with probiotics in general and should ask a healthcare professional before using them.
+Mostly people hoping to prevent antibiotic-associated diarrhea, since they are the ones with the most to lose if the probiotic is wiped out.
+Separately, people who are immunocompromised or critically ill should be cautious with probiotics in general and check with a healthcare professional before using them at all.

 Should I keep taking probiotics after I finish antibiotics?